-Enjoy the fall season with this festive apple cocktail.
+Enjoy the fall and holiday season with this festive apple cocktail.
 You’ve probably heard of an Appletini.
 Since apple cider is so popular this time of year, I thought it might be fun to create my version of this popular martini featuring this lovely fall juice.
 Also, if you’re a rum fan, go ahead and use it instead of vodka.
 I know it’s not very conventional but it taste delicious.
 The skinny for 1 cocktail, 188 calories, 0 fat and 5 Weight Watchers POINTS PLUS.
-This is a terrific cocktail to serve at a Halloween party!

 Prep Time: 5 minutes

 4 ounces (½ cup) apple cider or apple juice, see shopping tip